BennyTheDev/pipe-wallet/README.md

   - Point to your bitcoin-cli (bitcoin-cli.exe)
   - Full path required
   - Quote backslashes if you are using them on Windows
+- For faster indexing, you may optionally download the pipe db (https://trac.network/pipe-db.zip).
+- - Just download, unzip and put the "pipe" folder into your pipe document root (same location as pipe.mjs)

 ## Updates